milliemince/eBay-shipping-predictions/README.md

 | SR | 0.0183      | -0.0001    | 0.003    | -9.5e-06 |
 | LR |0.005        | 0.0001     | 0        | 1.9e-06  |

 Standard linear regression suggests that `carrier_max_estimate`, `carrier_min_estimate`, and `b2c_c2c` are the most important features.
 It also learned that `shipping_fee` and quantity are of minimal, but non-zero importance.
 The remainder of the features are found to have no importance.
-However, these models do not perform well relative to the benchmark random classifier loss provided by eBay: 0.75.
+However, these models do not perform well relative to the benchmark random classifier loss provided by eBay: 0.75 (the weighted average absolute error of the delivery predictions in days).
 The models only performed better than a random classifier by 0.07 and 0.14 respectively.

 ### Fully Connected Model
 We additionally created a fully connected model with 3 linear hidden layers of 24, 16, and 8 neurons respectively, each hidden layer followed by the ReLu activation function.
-Using the custom criterion and Adam as the optimizer with a learning rate of 0.001 and batch size of 128, the model reached a loss of 0.453 after 100 epochs over 800,000 training and 200,000 validation examples with the input features 'X2X', 'carrier_min_estimate', ’carrier_max_estimate', ‘weight', ‘zip_distance', and ‘handling_days'.
+Using the custom criterion and Adam as the optimizer with a learning rate of 0.001 and batch size of 128, the model reached a loss of 0.453 (the weighted average absolute error of the delivery predictions in days) after 100 epochs over 800,000 training and 200,000 validation examples with the input features 'X2X', 'carrier_min_estimate', ’carrier_max_estimate', ‘weight', ‘zip_distance', and ‘handling_days'.

 ![image of shipping process](/images/NN.png)